 Rather than use the time during the moratorium to conduct a thorough risk assessment of fracking, Governor Hogan’s administration instead issued proposed changes to draft regulations written during Governor O’Malley’s tenure that would further weaken, not strengthen state fracking rules.
-These changes include elimination or reduction of setbacks to protect surface and groundwater drinking water aquifers, including Deep Creek Lake, and shamefully weak air and water quality monitoring requirements.
+These changes included elimination or reduction of setbacks to protect surface and groundwater drinking water aquifers, including Deep Creek Lake, and shamefully weak air and water quality monitoring requirements.

-A growing body of peer-reviewed evidence finds that fracking simply cannot be done without risk to public health and the environment—and that regulations are not capable of preventing harm.
+A growing body of peer-reviewed evidence found that fracking simply cannot be done without risk to public health and the environment—and that regulations are not capable of preventing harm.
 An overview of more than 500 peer-reviewed studies by Concerned Health Professionals of New York and Physicians for Social Responsibility points to “a plethora of … harms that cannot be averted or cannot be sufficiently averted through regulatory frameworks.”

 Concerns over the long-term health impacts of fracking continued to mount.
 Three studies have been released by John’s Hopkins Bloomberg School of Public Health that fracking activities are associated with premature births, with an increased risk of asthma attacks, and with increased migraines, fatigue and chronic sinus problems.
 The amount of evidence showing severe public health impacts just kept growing and growing.